 There is no need for alarm when cauliflower heads in your garden turn purple around the outside edge.
-Assuming you aren't growing one of the purple varieties, your cauliflower is just being cauliflower, and the coloration is not caused by a disease, fungus or pest.
+Assuming that you aren't growing one of the deliberately purple varieties, your cauliflower is just being cauliflower, and the coloration is not caused by a disease, fungus or pest.

 Why Cauliflower Turns Purple